artsandmetaphysics/goodlifeodyssey/_poems/inferni-summarium.md

   A poetic summary of the first part of Dante’s _Divine Comedy_
 ---

-Dante, astray in a dark wood, sees light.<br>
+Dante, astray in a dark wood, sees light,<br>
-Since leopard, lion, and wolf halt our ways,<br>
+but leopard, lion, and wolf halts his way.<br>
-wise Virgil comes to guide him past his plight.<br>
+Wise Virgil comes to guide him past his plight.<br>
 <br>
 The pilgrim, no Aeneas or Paul, stays.<br>
 “Your Beatrice sent me, so have no fear—<br>